Elizabeth Zara Butler MBACP (Accred)

 Certificate in Counselling Skills.

 A selection of additional training includes:

-Trauma and the body Co-dependency Working with young people Eating disorders Sexual Abuse Neuroscience, emotions and the body
+Working with Trauma (Polyvagal Theory) Co-dependency Working with young people Eating disorders Sexual Abuse Neuroscience, emotions and the body

 Working with clients with a mental health diagnosis